 Meeting the moment with mindfulness

-I have been practising meditation for many years.
+I have been practising meditation and mindfulness for many years.
 However, bringing it into my life as a daily practice can still be a challenge; especially when things get busy.
 This has made me wonder why we struggle to maintain those things in life that we know are good for us.
-In a world where choice is overwhelming – and access to possibilities via the internet are creating an obsession with connectedness – it has become harder to stay focused.
+In a world where choice is overwhelming – and access to possibilities via the internet is creating an obsession with connectedness – it has become harder to stay focused.

 It is through this hyper-connection to the external world that we are losing connection to ourselves.